EBZebra/docs/edge/source/guide/configreference.md

 	<UseRegularExpressions value='1'/>

 ### HTTP_Proxy
 Specifies the URL and port number for the HTTP proxy.
-Leave this field blank if no proxy is to be used.
-Applies to the Zebra WebKit engine on WM/CE devices and to the stock webkit on Android.
+Leave this field blank if no proxy is to be used. **Applies to the Zebra WebKit engine on WM/CE devices and to the stock webkit on Android**.
 Supported on WM/CE only when Zebra Webkit is used; proxy settings for Internet Explorer are picked up from the Windows connection manager.

 **Possible Values**